mitranim/sublime-forth/readme.md

 Sublime Text syntax definition for Forth.
 Tested with GForth.

-Supports the general principles of the syntax, comments, declarations of functions, variables, and constants.
-Does not support unnecessary built-ins, which may vary between environments.
+Supports the general principles of the syntax, comments, declarations.
+Tries to avoid unnecessary built-ins, which may vary between environments.
+Probably very incomplete.

 ## Installation